 Who Was C.S.
 Lewis?

-Born on November 29, 1898, in Belfast, Ireland, C.S.
-Lewis went on to teach at Oxford University and became a renowned Christian apologist writer, using logic and philosophy to support the tenets of his faith.
+Writer and scholar C.S.
+Lewis taught at Oxford University and became a renowned Christian apologist writer, using logic and philosophy to support the tenets of his faith.
 He is also known throughout the world as the author of The Chronicles of Narnia fantasy series, which have been adapted into various films for the big and small screens.

 Lewis was a prolific author of fiction and nonfiction who wrote dozens of books over the course of his career.
 His faith-based arguments as seen in texts like The Great Divorce (1946) and Miracles (1947) are held in high regard by many theologians, scholars and general readers.
 His satirical fiction novel The Screwtape Letters (1942) is also a beloved classic.
 Lewis also continued his love affair with classic mythology and narratives during his later years: His book Till We Have Faces: A Myth Retold (1956) featured the story of Psyche and Cupid.
 He also penned an autobiography, Surprised by Joy: The Shape of My Early Life (1955).